 - CLABSI Rate NHSN uses the number of CLABSIs, divided by device-days to calculate this rate.
-Device-days are the total number of days of exposure to the device (central line) by all of the patients in the selected population (ICU) during the selected time period (2008).
+Device-days are the total number of days of exposure to the device (central line) by all of the patients in the selected population (ICU) during the selected time period (2009).
 The resulting number is multiplied by 1000. - Device Utilization (DU) Ratio NHSN divides the number of device-days by the number of patient-days to determine the DU ratio.
 Patient-days are the total number of days that patients are in the location during the selected time period.
 The DU ratio measures the proportion of patient-days in which central lines were used.

 The CLABSI rate and DU ratio were computed by NHSN for each hospital.
 These indicators were compared to all hospitals participating in the NHSN reporting on the same patient location.
 A patient location is the patient care area where a patient was assigned when exposed to the agent that led to the development of an event, and when the patient care practice under surveillance was performed.
 For example, even among ICUs there are many types of patient locations - pediatric, burn, cardiac, medical/surgical, etc. Locations may also be defined as teaching or non-teaching.
 The patient locations for each hospital are shown in Table 1.

 Table 1.
-Patient Locations for Reporting of Central Line Associated Bloodstream Infection Rates, Delaware (2008)
+Patient Locations for Reporting g of Central Line Associated Bloodstream Infection Rates , Delaware (2009)

 Location Description Hospitals Medical Critical Care Critical care area for the care of patients who are being treated for non-surgical conditions.
-St. Francis, Christiana Medical/Surgical Critical Care Critical care areas for the care of patients with medical and/or surgical conditions.
-Nanticoke, Beebe, BayHealth Milford, BayHealth Kent, Wilmington Pediatric Medical/Surgical Critical Care Critical care area for the care of patients ≤18 years old with medical and/or surgical conditions.
-Al duPont Hospital for Children
+St. Francis Medical Major Teaching Critical care area for the care of patients who are being treated for non-surgical conditions.
+Membership in the Council of Teaching Hospitals and Health Systems Christiana Medical/Surgical Critical Care Critical care areas for the care of patients with medical and/or surgical conditions.
+Nanticoke, Beebe, BayHealth Milford, BayHealth Kent, Medical/Surgical major Teaching Critical care areas for the care of patients with medical and/or surgical conditions.
+Membership in the Council of Teaching Hospitals and Health Systems.
+Wilmington Pediatric Medical/Surgical Critical Care Critical care area for the care of patients ≤18 years old with medical and/or surgical conditions.
+AI duPont Hospital for Children